Haivision/srt/docs/dev/coding-conventions.md

 ## 2. REFERENCE PASSING

-The overall problem with reference passing is not exactly with reference, but with the fact that the unit being passed to a function is a variable (or object) that the function will potentially modify.
-In most usual cases when you pass something to a function, it's only intended to pass the value, maybe copy of it, through some wrapper that does not allow for modifications.
+The overall problem with reference passing is not exactly with distinction between reference and value passing, but with the fact that the unit being passed to a function is a variable (or object) that the function will potentially modify.
+In case when you pass by value (copy), or even through a constant pointer or reference, this doesn't matter, as the designated value source woudn't be modified by the call.
-Even if it was effectively passed by a pointer or reference, it's only because passing this way is more efficient, but what is actually intended to pass to a function was its value (hence the `const` modifier is enforced here).

 Cases when a variable is passed as such, and it is written to by the receiving function, is generally unobvious and very often overlooked.
-A function shall better not get parameters by reference and rather return a value that would be intended to be written into a variable.
+A function shall better not get parameters by reference and rather return a value that would be intended to be written into a variable (so the assignment operation is clearly visible as modification).
 However sometimes this is not enough efficient, especially if some larger objects are to be modified.
 For simple types there are some extra abilities that could help here in a form of tuples, but these are only available in C++11.

 This creates a problem - when you analyze the code, at some point you have a function call that gets this variable passed, and if you are not